Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 The contradiction is a secondary one, having to do with a recently introduced board and whether a new the work item under discussion fits there.
 A transformation of the concept of `MONEYBOX` takes place, as a rationalization is presented and accepted – the situation is resolved by the work item becoming an example of an acceptable thing to be placing in the `MONEYBOX`.

-Marketing has a new board on which they want to reflect their own priority for product improvements.
-Tracking the use of MARKETING BOX gets its own longstanding outbox item
-Tertiary: reconciliation of new “MARKETING BOX” practice vs existing OUTBOX practice.
-Quaternary: realignment with practices of another team.

-+ there's a new MARKETING (inbox?) where they will shovel and prioritize their top 10 things instead of having them hang around in wishlist where we can't act on them appropriately anyways
+A lot of noteworthy interactions happen in this very same daily.
+Next we'll find the team coming to grips with the use of a `MARKETING BOX`, introduced from the outside.
+The introduction bears relation to the previous agency-taking behavior of this team observed in daily `16`.
+The board itself belongs to a category of boards where stakeholdership of a work item is the determining factor: who is it that cares about the completion of this item?

+#### Daily 19, `INBOX`
 > 19:45
-> :   "Marketing will read all the items in the wishlist and put them in... marketing?"
+> :   "Marketing will read all the items in the wishlist and put them in... [`MARKETING BOX`]?"
-> :   "Yes, we have this very very long wishlist.
-I went this through with Marko and Harri that [Marketing] will go through all the items and put them to [marketing]... they'll get a top 10 priority and the rest is still wishlist... when there's top10 we can maybe take one off [the top]"
+> :   "Yes, we have this very very long wishlist. [...] <!-- I went this through with Marko and Harri that [Marketing] will go through all the items and put them to [`MARKETING BOX`]... --> [Items in the wishlist] get a top 10 priority and the rest is still wishlist... when there's top 10 we can maybe take one off [the top]"
-> :   "So, outbox, longstanding"
+> :   "So, `OUTBOX`, longstanding"
-> :   "yeah, we need to see that this is ... [done]"
+> :   "Yeah, we need to see that this is ... [done]"

+From the perspective of the other team, this interaction could reflect a quaternary contradiction between their new practice and this team's existing ones.
+We see that the team cares about whether the new practice starts working, and reflects this intent by modelling the situation as a work item in `OUTBOX`.
+The latter act may be taken as a step toward realigning the team's orientation and thus resolving the quaternary contradiction.